One of the commonly used plants in the aquarium hobby is Ceratopteris thalictroides popularly known as Water Sprite.

 The recommended tank size for this species is a minimum of 10 gallons.
 Ideally, you should go for a larger tank since the Water Sprite can fill up the tank easily because they grow very fast and big.

 Water pH: A water pH of 6.0 – 8.0 will do just great for Water Sprite.
-However, this plant can tolerate pH value of 5.5 – 8 pretty well.
+However, this plant can tolerate pH values of 5.5 – 8 pretty well.

-This plant thrives in still and slow-moving water bodies, maintain such condition in the tank.
+This plant thrives in still and slow-moving water bodies.
+Therefore, we need to maintain such conditions in the tank.
 Keep the plants away from fast-moving currents and direct water flow in the tank as it will damage the plant.

 The root system of Water Sprite is tender and brittle.
 Therefore, soil/coarse sand/fine gravel is most suitable as a substrate.

 I have seen a lot of people suggest using fertilizers, CO2, and other things to keep Water Sprite healthy.
 Actually, in most cases, CO2 and fertilizers are not needed for healthy growth, but adding them will significantly increase the growth rate.

 Important: If you keep shrimp in the tank, I would highly recommend reading my articles: